Indexing the 4.0 distributor

 The procedure in the factory shop manual is surprising simple:

 Use a 3/4 inch wrench to rotate the engine to the zero degree mark on the Damper.
 This is easier if the electric fan is not in the way.
-Also, you must ensure that you are on the compression stoke of the engine.
+Also, you must ensure that you are on the compression stroke of the engine.
 One way to ensure this is to watch the motion of the valves and make sure that you are using the mark just after the intake valve closes.

-Another note: If you damper is old, this is a good time to make sure it is not twisted by checking that the engine really is at TDC when the damper lines up with the mark.
+Another note: If your damper is old, this is a good time to make sure it is not twisted by checking that the engine really is at TDC when the damper lines up with the mark.

 With the cap on the distributor, scribe a line just to the left on the number one terminal.
 Transfer this line down onto the metal distributor housing.
 On the Renix version, it will be near where the wires come out.